ericjacobs/pyTrades/README.md

 Exit by hitting CTRL (not apple) Z

 Test.py is basically the same program, I was just using it to test things.
 Leaving it in case it's eventually useful.
+ Don't push with your keys showing.
+Make a secret file.